ansible-lockdown/UBUNTU22-CIS/README.md

 ok: [default] => {
     "msg": [
-        "msg": [
-        "The pre remediation audit results are: Count: 763, Failed: 234, Skipped: 4, Duration: 9.741s", "The post remediation audit results are: Count: 763, Failed: 19, Skipped: 4, Duration: 12.725s", "Full breakdown can be found in /opt",
+        "The pre remediation results are: ['Total Duration: 5.454s', 'Count: 338, Failed: 47, Skipped: 5'].", "The post remediation results are: ['Total Duration: 5.007s', 'Count: 338, Failed: 46, Skipped: 5'].", "Full breakdown can be found in /var/tmp",
         ""
     ]
 }